hci-a-if-its-2019/assignment-0-hafidsb/README.md

 - The senteces is not used effectively

 To fix them we could:
-- Redesign the site entirely(seriously this is almost beyond repair)
+- Redesign the site entirely(seriously this is almost beyond repair :cold_sweat:)
   - Less words, more pictures
   - Using decent color combination
   - Arrange the content neater